ApiLogicServer/ApiLogicProject/readme.md

 # Welcome to API Logic Server

-Use API Logic Server to create customizable database web app projects _instantly_, providing a API, Admin UI, and unique declarative business logic.
+Use API Logic Server to create customizable database web app projects _instantly_ from your database schema, providing:

+* __API__ - an endpoint for each table, with filtering, sorting, pagination and related data access

+* __Admin UI__ - multi-page / multi-table apps, with page navigations and automatic joins

+* __Logic Automation__ - using unique rules, extensible with Python

 Created projects are customizable with your IDE, such as VSCode.

 This project is the sample project, provided so you can explore API Logic Server.